ejbest/k8lb-example/README.md

 5. Ethical Hacking of the open ports and other Penetration Testing.
 6. Scanning of image all the way to “DAST” Dynamic application scanning; tools such as Tenable Nessus, CrowdStrick, Kenna, Aqua, StackRox or other related scanning tools.
 7. Consider Cybernews Sources and other related avenues, for up to date Vulnerability News.
-8. Have a solution for orgnized logging by some in-house modular scripts or enterprise solution with Splunk, DataDog or other related software product.
+8. Have a solution for organized logging by some in-house modular scripts or enterprise solution with Splunk, DataDog or other related software product.
 9. Have monitoring setup via Prometheus, Grafana, Rancher, Nagios, Pager Duty or other similar applications.
 10. The whole of the deployment operation should be Orchestrated in a Jenkins or otherwise Orchestration solution, single execution and logged with "error-checked" deployments.